apache/pulsar/site2/docs/io-quickstart.md

    To run a JDBC sink connector, you need to prepare a YAML configuration file including the information that Pulsar connector runtime needs to know.

-   For example, how Pulsar connector can find the PostgreSQL cluster, what is the JDBC URL and the table that Pulsar connector uses for writing messages to.
+   For example, how Pulsar connector can find the PostgreSQL cluster, what is the JDBC URL and the table that Pulsar connector uses for writing messages.

    Create a _pulsar-postgres-jdbc-sink.yaml_ file, copy the following contents to this file, and place the file in the `pulsar/connectors` folder.